deboonstra/satpt/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of satpt is to identify the saturation point of multinomial responses from a survey using standard errors of sample proportions
+The goal of `satpt` *R* package is to identify the saturation point of multinomial responses from a survey using standard errors of sample proportions

 ## Installation

-You can install the development version of `satpt` like so:
+You can install the development version of `satpt` by

 ``` r
 #install.packages("remotes")